Home Travel Intelligence Milan Luxury Shopping

 What is the dress code at the Milan luxury houses?

-Smart casual minimum, business casual ideal — the Milan flagships are arguably even more clothing-conscious than the Paris equivalents because Italian luxury culture takes personal presentation more seriously than almost anywhere else in the world.
-The boutique staff in the Quadrilatero genuinely judge clients on how they are dressed and treat well-dressed shoppers materially differently from tourist traffic.
-For private appointments at Prada, Gucci, Bottega Veneta and the major Italian houses, request through your hotel concierge in advance — the Bvlgari Hotel, Mandarin Oriental, Four Seasons Milano and Park Hyatt all have direct relationships with the flagship managers and can secure appointments unavailable to walk-ins.
+Smart casual is the minimum, business casual the ideal.
+The Milan flagships are arguably even more clothing-conscious than the Paris equivalents, because Italian luxury culture takes personal presentation more seriously than almost anywhere else.
+Boutique staff in the Quadrilatero read clients on how they are dressed and treat well-presented shoppers differently from casual tourist traffic.
+For private appointments at Prada, Gucci, Bottega Veneta and the major Italian houses, request through your hotel concierge in advance — the Bvlgari Hotel, Mandarin Oriental, Four Seasons and Park Hyatt all hold direct relationships with flagship managers and can secure appointments unavailable to walk-ins.

 Make Milan a complete trip

-Pair the right hotel with concierge appointments at the major Italian houses and a private car for the outlet day.
-JetLuxe handles the charter side and the grand hotels handle the appointments.
+Pair the right hotel with concierge appointments at the major houses and a private car for the outlet day.
+JetLuxe handles the charter into Linate; the grand hotels handle the appointments.

 Price a private jet on JetLuxe →